agrostar/zzapi/README.md

 Although the file format does not make a real distinction, practically there are two types of bundles:

 1. **Documentation bundles**: the primary purpose is to document an API set.
 Documentation bundles will have one entry for each API endpoint, with lots of documentation accompanying it on different ways to use the API endpoint, expected responses, and samples.
 2. **Test bundles**: the purpose is to automate testing.
-The same endpoint typically appears multiple times with different parameters and failure cases.
+The same endpoint typically appears multiple times with different parameters and test cases.
 Tests are run against the response to ensure the API is responding as it is supposed to.

 You can find two sample bundles `doc.zz-bundle.yml` and `tests.zz-bundle.yml` in this directory.
 Please refer to them as you read the explanation below.